 Continuing Education Credit

 Psychologists: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 5.5 contact hours of credit.
+This course offers 5.5 CE credit.

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
-Contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.
+CE credit may be applied to your license renewal through the California Board of Behavioral Sciences.
+For those licensed outside California, please check with your local licensing board to determine if CE credit is accepted.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 6.5 contact hours.